newaz-aa/Minority_class_categorization/README.md

 [![NumPy](https://img.shields.io/badge/NumPy-1.26.0-blue?logo=numpy)](https://numpy.org/)

 ## Materials
-* categorize_minority.py file contains the function to divide minority class instances into four categories: Safe, Border, Rare, and Outlier (depending on nearest neighbor rule)
+* categorize_minority.py => this file contains the function to divide minority class instances into four categories: Safe, Border, Rare, and Outlier (depending on nearest neighbor rule)
-* Minority-class instance categorization.ipynb file shows the use cases of the function on two datasets.
+* Minority-class instance categorization.ipynb => this file shows the use cases of the function on two datasets.